 Wheel of Women

 The anchor of Crossroads plaza is the Wheel of Women - an interpretive ground-level installation that celebrates women of influence throughout the city’s history.
-This thoughtfully-landscaped area is designed by the renowned Canadian landscape architecture firm Moriyama & Teshima, and Calgary’s Stantec Consulting – the same team that made RiverWalk the special place it is today.

 The large tile circle at the south base of the George C. King Bridge contains the names of thirty Calgarian women and their contributions to our city.
 Learn more about these incredible women here or by visiting the installation in person!